ogauthe/frostspin/README.md

 # froSTspin
 A Symmetric Tensor library for lattice spin systems at finite temperature.

+## Note
+This library is no more actively maintained.
+Consider using more complete libraries such as [ITensors](https://github.com/ITensor/ITensors.jl), [TensorKit](https://github.com/Jutho/TensorKit.jl) or [TeNPy](https://github.com/tenpy/tenpy).

 ## Symmetries
 frostspin incorporates both abelian and non-abelian symmetries.
 It features a unified interface to interact with a SymmetricTensor, irrespective of the specific symmetry group ruling it.